xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **status**\  (nodelist.status)

  The current status of this node.
 This attribute will be set by xCAT software.
 Valid values: defined, booting, netbooting, booted, discovering, configuring, installing, alive, standingby, powering-off, unreachable.
 If blank, defined is assumed.
-The possible status change sequenses are: For installaton: defined->[discovering]->[configuring]->[standingby]->installing->booting->booted->[alive],  For diskless deployment: defined->[discovering]->[configuring]->[standingby]->netbooting->booted->[alive],  For booting: [alive/unreachable]->booting->[alive],  For powering off: [alive]->powering-off->[unreachable], For monitoring: alive->unreachable.
-Discovering and configuring are for x Series dicovery process.
+The possible status change sequences are: For installation: defined->[discovering]->[configuring]->[standingby]->installing->booting->booted->[alive],  For diskless deployment: defined->[discovering]->[configuring]->[standingby]->netbooting->booted->[alive],  For booting: [alive/unreachable]->booting->[alive],  For powering off: [alive]->powering-off->[unreachable], For monitoring: alive->unreachable.
+Discovering and configuring are for x Series discovery process.
 Alive and unreachable are set only when there is a monitoring plug-in start monitor the node status for xCAT.
 Please note that the status values will not reflect the real node status if you change the state of the node from outside of xCAT (i.e. power off the node using HMC GUI).